 4. What should be covered in a good coach training course syllabus?

 When researching coach training programmes take a detailed look at the syllabus.
 What areas are covered?
 Does it offer a combination of tried and trusted coaching techniques, alongside newer and developing fields?

 See what information is available about the coach training tutors and their own expertise.
 Does the course sound practical and hands on, or more academic?
 Which would be most suited to your own learning style?
 What do you need In order to learn at your best?
 Do you like learning in large or small groups?
 Do you prefer distance or face to face learning; or a blended approach?

-5. What are the main coaching course requirements you may be faced with?
+5. What are the main coaching course requirements I may have to meet?

 What are the main course requirements and can you meet them?
 How many contact teaching hours are involved?
 Where will the course take place and when?
 How long does the course take?
 How much personal study time will be involved and what sort of written work (or evidence of practical work) will you be required to produce?
 What time can you commit given your current schedule?